PRICE ELASTICITY

 Definition

-Price elasticity measures how sensitive demand for a product is to a change in its price.
-Technically, it is calculated as the percentage change in the quantity sold divided by the percentage change in price.
+Technically, it is defined as the percentage change in the quantity sold divided by the percentage change in price.

 A product is said to be "elastic" if a small change in price leads to a large change in quantity.